hannahmanuela/global-weight-sched-pthread/pthread-sim/strict-weight/README.md

 runnable groups.

 In global-heap each group has a weight and a list of runnable processes in the group.
-Global-heap maintains a `vruntime` for each group and selects a process with the lowest `vruntime` to run on a core.
+Global-heap selects a process with the global lowest `vruntime` to run on a core.
+Global-heap also maintains a `vruntime` for each group for computing a process's vruntime.

 Consider a tick_length of 1000us and two groups, g1 with weight 10 and
 g2 with weight 20.
 The first core to schedule arbitrarily picks g1,